githubscientist/react-fsd56wd2t/README.md

 - We can manipulate the element using the reference without any unnecessary re-rendering of the component.

 [x] useReducer
-[] Front end game demonstration - hangman / tictactoe / tile match
+[x] Front end game demonstration - hangman / tictactoe / tile match

+## React- Day -10: Axios

+### Contents:

+[x] Playing around with API
+[x] fetch() or Axios

+- Axios is a promise-based HTTP client for the browser and node.js.
+- Axios makes it easy to send asynchronous HTTP requests to REST endpoints and perform CRUD operations.

+[x] Implementing simple CRUD -- read completed, -- create, update, delete pending

 **Pre-read:**
 https://www.npmjs.com/package/axios